jjdmol/LOFAR/StationTest/README.txt

  python verify.py --brd rsp8 --fp blp0 --rep 1 -v 21 --te tc/hba_server.py
                   --server 2 --server_access uc --server_function gw
 		  --server_reg delay_x --data 50,51

+c) Read version nummers of station hardware, firmware and software:
+  - The RSP board version and BP and AP firmware versions: 'rspctl --version'.
+  - The RSP CPLD CP firmware version: 'tc/status.py --pid rsu'.
+    Should be version 3 (although 2 probably also works).
+Version 3 reveals what caused the RSP board to reset (e.g. user, watchdog, overtemperature).
+  - The RCU firmware version: 'rspctl --rcu'.
+    The version number is given by the most significant nibble in the control word "RCU[ 0].control=0x10057980".
+Shouls be 1 for RCUs with the I2C problem of bug 1111 solved.
+This fix also implies that the I2C to the RCU requires an active system clock (160 or 200 MHz).
+For I2C access to the HBA client the system clock is not used.
+  - HBA client software version (old HBA software does not have a version register): 'tc/hba_client.py --client_access r --client_reg version --data 10' --> should be version 10.
+  - HBA server software version (old HBA software does not have a version register) for all 1-16 servers: 'tc/hba_server.py --server 1 --server_access uc --server_reg version --server_func gb --data 10' --> should be version 10.

+d) Useful tests for monitoring the data on the serdes ring between the RSP boards (carries the crosslets for the XST and the beamlets for CDO):

+   - 'rspctl --rcumode=3', 'rspctl --xcsubband=256', 'rspctl --xcstat' and/or
+     'rspctl --xcstat --xcangle' --> Should yield an smooth, noisy XST matrix with autocorrelation diagonal.
+   - 'tc/rad_latency.py' --> Shows how the arrival delay in number of samples for the crosslet and beamlet packets at each subsequent RSP board.
+   - 'tc/rad_lanemode.py --read' --> Reads the lane mode settings, this corresponds to the beamlet and crosslet out settings in RSP_Driver.conf.
+   - 'tc/status.py --pid rad' --> Shows whether no data packets go lost on the serdes ring and whether the data streams from the local AP and the preceding RSP are aligned.

+e) Clock and PPS can also affect the XST:
+   - 'tc/serdes.py --diag_sync 0' --> Uses the PPS to start and stop the
+     test, so implicitely it verifies that the PPS from the Rubidium is OK.
+   - The diff in 'rspctl --status' should be fixed (or +0, +512 at 200 MHz).
+     Same as ext_cnt in 'tc/status.py --pid bs'.
+If it drifts then the XO on the TDS clock board is free running, i.e. the PLL on the TDS clock board is not (always) in lock.
+   - 'rspctl --tdstat' shows whether the PLL on the clock board is in lock.
+     However, this is based on a single measurement read via I2C.
+The PLL could in fact loose and reaquire lock regular basis.

 ################################################################################